 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacements are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

 Structural movement

 Repair Category 1

-Notes There is no evidence of ongoing significant settlement, subsidence or structural movement affecting the property.
-The minor cracking noted is of longstanding.
+Notes There is no evidence of ongoing significant settlement, subsidence or structural movement affecting the building on the basis of a single inspection.